SciCompKL/CoDiPack/documentation/TutorialB2.md

 and `b` are registered as inputs.
 The codi::TapeHelper class identifies all variables in the gradient vectors, Jacobians and Hessians by the order in which they are registered on the tape.
 Therefore, the first variable corresponds to the first entry, the second to the second etc..
 For the output values this is the same.
-In the code above, vector `a` is identified by the first 10 entries in the input vectors which are the indices 0 to 9.
+In the code above, vector `a` is identified by the first 10 entries in the input vector which are the indices 0 to 9.
 For `b` the indices 10 to 19 are used.
 We could also have registered the vectors `a` and `b` directly after there values have been initialized.
-Then the values of `a` and `b` would have been interleaved in the CoDiPack representation. `a` taking every even index and `b` every uneven index.
+Then the values of `a` and `b` would have been interleaved in the CoDiPack representation.
+Vector `a` taking every even index and `b` every uneven index.

 After the tape is recorded, the next step is the evaluation of the Hessians, Jacobians and gradients.
 For the evaluation